Papal ban of Freemasonry: Continued ban after the declaration

-In 1996, Bishop Fabian Bruskewitz, of the Roman Catholic Diocese of Lincoln, legislated that Catholic members of masonic associations in the diocese, incur a latae sententiae censure of a one-month interdict during which they are forbidden to receive holy communion; those who continue membership incur a latae sententiae censure of excommunication.
+In 1996, Bishop Fabian Bruskewitz of the Diocese of Lincoln legislated that Catholic members of Masonic associations in the diocese, incur a latae sententiae censure of a one-month interdict during which they are forbidden to receive holy communion; those who continue membership incur a latae sententiae censure of excommunication.
 Those excommunications which were challenged through a process of canonical recourse were affirmed by a judgment of the Holy See in 2006.

 In 2000, David Patterson, executive secretary of the Masonic Service Bureau of Los Angeles, asked Cardinal Roger Mahony "whether a practicing Catholic may join a Masonic Lodge."
-Father Thomas Anslow, Judicial Vicar of the Roman Catholic Archdiocese of Los Angeles, replied to Patterson that "the matter is too complex for a straightforward 'yes' or 'no' answer.
+Father Thomas Anslow, Judicial Vicar of the Archdiocese of Los Angeles, replied to Patterson that "the matter is too complex for a straightforward 'yes' or 'no' answer.
 But at least for Catholics in the United States, I believe the answer is probably yes."
 Because he was "unaware of any ideology or practice by the local lodges that challenges or subverts the doctrine and interests of the Catholic Church," Anslow wrote that his "qualified response" is "probably yes."
 Anslow publicly retracted his 2000 letter in 2002, with the explanation that his analysis was faulty.
 He wrote that, according to the CDF (1985) reflection about the CDF (1983) declaration, "the system of symbols" used in Masonry can "foster a 'supraconfessional humanitarian conception of "the divine that neutralizes or replaces the faith dimension of our relationship with God."
 (Note: CDF 1985, quoted in Anslow (2002).)

 In 2002, the Catholic Bishops' Conference of the Philippines decreed that: